tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 ## 4. Special uses that require permission

-All uses that are not allowed under Section 3 or prohibited by Section 5 of this policy require a trademark licence.
+All uses that are not allowed under Section 3 require a trademark licence.
 This section discusses only the most common uses that require a licence.
+Uses prohibited by Section 5 of this policy are not allowed, absent exceptional circumstances.

 To contact the OSMF to get a licence for one of these uses, email legal@osmfoundation.org with subject "Trademark Use Request" and the information requested below in the relevant section.
 When you use OSM's marks under a trademark licence, you need to comply with the terms of that licence as well as with this trademark policy.
 If a term in another licence is inconsistent with this policy, you must follow the terms of that licence.

 ### 4.1.
 Domain names